cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 in which `batX` is a `batman-adv` interface (usually `bat0` but if you have more than one, then `bat1`, etc.).
 This is quite useful when configuring VLANs because it will show the VLAN ID of each client as well.
 In addition, it is possible to specify the VLAN ID in the `td` argument to constraint the output to one particular VLAN (e.g., `batctl td bat0.1`).
 Depending on the scale of your mesh network, you might need to filter the output because things can get wild with `tcpdump` really fast.

-For more details, see the [**batctl man page**](https://downloads.open-mesh.org/batman/manpages/batctl.8.html).
+For more details, see the [`batctl` manual](https://downloads.open-mesh.org/batman/manpages/batctl.8.html) or type `batctl -h` for cli usage information.
+Keep in mind that while many options can be set via `batctl`, those changes are ephemeral--that is, they won't survive a reboot.
+To make permanent changes, you need to add/edit the respective option in the `/etc/config/network` file and `batX` stanza.

-Finally, if you've been following my suggestion to name and take note of each device's MAC address, you can create a file called `bat-hosts` in `/etc/` that contains pairs of `MAC address` and `name`, as follows
+It is worth mentioning that if you've been following my suggestion to name and take note of each device's MAC address, you can now create a file called `bat-hosts` in `/etc/` that contains pairs of `MAC address` and `name`, as follows:

 ```
 f0:f0:00:00:00:00 node01